confluentinc/confluent-cli/README.md

 ## Developing

-This repo requires golang 1.12.
+This repo requires golang 1.13.5.
 We recommend you use `goenv` to manage your go versions.
 There's a `.go-version` file in this repo with the exact version we use (and test against in CI).

 ### Go Version

-Fortunately `goenv` supports 1.12 already.
-Unfortunately this is only in their 2.0 branch which is still in beta, meaning that its not in brew yet.
-So we have to build from source.
+Fortunately `goenv` supports 1.13.5 already.
+If your `goenv` does not list this as an option, you may have to build `goenv`'s `master` branch from source, which you can do with the following instructions:

 If you already have it via brew, uninstall it first: